DagimDev/reactjs-learning/react-state/what-is-react-state.md

     functions which return JSX.
 You can understand states as local variables of a function which can only be accessed and changed within component.
 A state in React Component is its own local state; it cannot be accessed and modified outside the component.

+Why we need states: State comes in handy when you want to update and
+    re-render your component based on something the user has done.
+Good example is when we have form (input) and when the user updates the form with her new information, we will use state to store the user’s updated value to manage the updated information.
+In short, state is used to keep track of information between multiple renderings of a component.
+Example: Tracking information about the component before and after clicking a button
+▪ Why not just use variables than states in React: Though using state may seem
+    similar to class variable, the major difference between using class variables and state is updating data.
+When you use states, you do not have to manually reassigning the variable, you just use the this.setState() method to change value of states.

+        ▪ Note: A component itself can create, update and use state ▪ Note: Just like any variable, a component's state can change over time.
+When the state object changes, the component re-renders.